On macOS, software is usually delivered as a DMG. DMG stands for "Disk image" and contains a file system

 Styling includes setting a background image for the Finder window and that image file can be added to the DMG as well.

 For single bundle GUI applications, a styled DMG generally includes a symbolic link to

 /Applications in the top-level folder of the DMG, so that user can drag the application bundle into

 install4j allows you to add any number of files and symbolic links to the DMG.
 All macOS media file types

-have a step named "DMG options and files" as a sub-step of the "Installer options" step.
+have a step named "Additional files in DMG" as a sub-step of the "Installer options" step.
 Here, you can

 add the top-level